Natagora: 2007: two-year-old season

 Natagora made her first appearance on a racecourse at Saint-Cloud on 1 May where she finished second in a maiden race to a filly named Faslen.
 Eighteen days later she recorded her first win in an 1100m race at Chantilly, beating Fleurina by two and a half lengths.

 In June Natagora was moved up to Listed class for the Prix La Flèche at Longchamp and won easily by four lengths from Jane Blue.
 On 1 July, Natagora was promoted to Group Three standard for the Prix du Bois at Maisons-Laffitte.
 She started even money favourite and won by three-quarters of a length from Wilki.
 Natagora returned to Maisons-Laffitte three weeks later for the Group Two Prix Robert Papin.
 She started odds-on favourite and won from the Italian filly Magritte, with the English colt Strike the Deal in third.
 In August, Natagora was sent to Deauville to contest the Group One Prix Morny.
 She led until the closing stages when she was overtaken and beaten two lengths by the Irish=trained colt Myboycharlie.

 On her final start of the season, Natagora was sent to England for the Cheveley Park Stakes at Newmarket on 7 October.
 The Michael Stoute-trained Visit started favourite, with Natagora being made joint second favourite on 7/2 alongside Fleeting Spirit.
-Lemaire sent Natagora into the lead from the start, and she ran on strongly in the closing stages to win by a neck from Fleeting Spirit, with Visit finishing uplaced.
+Lemaire sent Natagora into the lead from the start, and she ran on strongly in the closing stages to win by a neck from Fleeting Spirit, with Visit finishing unplaced.
 The race was Bary's first major winner in England.